 Not surprisingly, the restaurant’s interior ambiance is superb (although what can truly compare to the unrivaled scenery on the way to Cuba).
 Being surrounded by the enrapturing art of Taos artist Miguel Martinez (renowned for painting beauteous women with almond-shaped eyes) as well as by charming antiques makes it an attractive milieu for any meal.
 A canopy of huge vigas overhead and earthen-hued tones add to the New Mexican ambiance.
 Ambiance not withstanding, it’s the food for which so many visit El Bruno.

 For Albuquerque’s El Bruno’s enthusiasts, the news in August, 2010 that this terrific destination diner would be launching its first satellite, and in the Duke City, too, was as welcome as news that the Lobos had been invited to the big dance.
 Notice that it wouldn’t open in December as originally announced was then akin to learning the Lobos had lost to BYU.
 After a couple of false-starts, El Bruno’s finally opened on March 7th, 2011 in the spot vacated by long-time tenant Garduño’s of Mexico.
-Ironically, the restaurant is situated on the intersection of Fourth Street and Garduño Road.
+Ironically, the restaurant is situated on the intersection of Fourth Street and Garduño Drive.

 Bob of the Village of Los Ranchos, a long-time contributor and friend of this blog, was one of the very first Burqueños to visit El Bruno’s.
 He came away impressed by some things, but disappointed by others indicating “perhaps my anticipation, nursed by several delays in opening, created a mystique which set too high a bar.”
 With an ease of words I admire, Bob also relayed that El Bruno’s “captures what folks expect of an inviting New Mexican cantina, but avoids a formality to a place.”